Learn the answer to all of your questions about yeast! What is yeast? How does yeast work in baking? And what are the different kinds of yeast?

 For a more in depth look at how to bake with yeast, Read Baking with Yeast 101 >>

 A natural yeast starter (also known as a wild yeast starter) is a cultivated form of yeast.
-Grain, typically wheat flour, is mixed with water and left out to naturally ferment and cultivate a thriving community of natural yeasts.
+Grain, typically wheat flour or rye flour, is mixed with water and left out to naturally ferment and cultivate a thriving community of natural yeasts.
 This is used to create naturally leavened bread.

 Fresh Cake Yeast